UummProject/uumm-prototype/support/Deconstructing governance.md

 ### Processed reputation
 Even with reputation sytems we still need to deal with the complexity problem.
 Is up to each system to decide how to compute merit.
 But is likely that it will use several reputation metrics to do so.
-As far as I can imagine, a systen that can access and compute the necessary reputation metrics in order to build its own merit token, is the closest we can be to a true goverance.
+As far as I can imagine, a system that can access and compute the necessary reputation metrics in order to build its own merit token, is the closest we can be to a true goverance.

+## Anonimity
+ Zero knowledge reputation proofs.

+## Incentives

-### Aditional notes
+## Aditional notes
 To keep things simple I left some things out of the current document.
 I'll love to keep extending it.
-You're welcomed to open a issue on Github.
+You're welcome to open a issue on Github.

-#### Properties
-I belive that properties such as **voluntary participation** and **incentives**(reward for making good decsions) are quite relevant for the merit.

 ### Prediction markets
 There has been a lot of talk about the role that prediction markets could have on governance.

+They are specially intersting because they add an strong incentive layer.

-When the results of the decisions can be easly mesured and the amount of participants is high futarchy seems a very intersting approach.
-I'll love some extra thoughts on how it fits on this document.
+When the results of the decisions can be easly mesured and the amount of participants is high futarchy seems a very intersting approach, but it makes it only duable on a very narrow scope.

+It does seem an idea with a lot of potential and with very interesting usecases.

+### Liquid democracy
+Proxy voting is another common suggested improvement that the new paradigmn makes easy to implement.

+It makes merit exchangable, therefore breaking property #2.

+### Questions
+- Is there any wrong assumption on this document?
+- Is there better alternatives to reputation?

 ## Examples

-_The numbers make reference to the previously described propeties_
+_The numbers (1,2,3) make reference to the previously described properties_

 ### Nation state